-Research clearance has been requested for Bermuda (UK), Cape Verde and Barbados.
-The requests are submitted to the State Department by Wendy Bradfield-Smith <Wendy.Bradfield-Smith@noaa.gov> As of Aug 10, 2012, no clearance was received.
+Research clearance has been requested for Cape Verde.

+The requests were submitted to the State Department by Wendy Bradfield-Smith <Wendy.Bradfield-Smith@noaa.gov>.
+It remains to be seen if the approval for the canceled fall PNE cruise can be shifted time-wise to this cruise.